-Executive Non-Executive Independent Director The Company's By-Laws The Board's duty is to Independent directors prescribe that the foster the long-term perform the same roles, President, who shall be a success of the Company duties and director, shall be the and secure its sustained responsibilities as Non- Role Chief Operating Officer competitiveness in a Executive Directors. of the Company and manner consistent with Their role is to exercise shall have general its fiduciary independent judgment in supervision and direction responsibility, which it carrying out their of the day to day shall exercise in the best responsibilities as a business affairs of the Company.
+Executive Non-Executive Independent Director Role The Company's By-Laws prescribe that the President, who shall be a director, shall be the Chief Operating Officer of the Company and shall have general supervision and direction of the day to day business affairs of the Company.
 He is the official representative of the Company to the Board.
 He presents the Company's performance to the Board and serves as the link between Management and the Board.

-interest of the Company, its shareholders and other stakeholders.

-The Board is responsible formulating the Company's vision, mission. strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance.
+The Board's duty is to foster the long-term success of the Company and secure its sustained competitiveness in a manner consistent with its fiduciary responsibility, which it shall exercise in the best interest of the Company, its shareholders and other stakeholders.
+The Board is responsible for formulating the Company's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance.
+Independent directors perform the same roles, duties and responsibilities as Non-Executive Directors.
+Their role is to exercise independent judgment in carrying out their responsibilities as a director.
+An Independent Director also chairs the Audit Committee of the Board.